 STEP TWO: Add your business phone number to your WhatsApp Business Account.

-STEP FIVE: Your WhatsApp container will be connected through Webhook URL’s to your brand’s chat management service, which will enable your agents to interact with customer over WhatsApp.
+STEP FIVE: Your WhatsApp container will be connected through Webhook urls to your brand’s chat management service, which will enable your agents to interact with customers over WhatsApp.

-You can also link your container to your business’ CRM system, or to an AI-powered WhatsApp chatbot which can engage your customers and cater to their needs in a completely automated manner.
+You can also link your container to your business’ CRM system, or to an AI-powered WhatsApp chatbot that can engage your customers and cater to their needs in a completely automated manner.

 Learn how you can enable conversational commerce for your brand on WhatsApp

 A key advantage of the WhatsApp Enterprise API is that it offers businesses a wide range of options to manage their conversations with customers and to accomplish this at scale.

 Unlike the WhatsApp Business App, wherein one phone number can only be used to interact with one customer at a time, with the Enterprise API, the same phone number can be used to simultaneously engage hundreds, or even thousands, of customers, through either multiple human agents, or by using a chatbot.